 Your LinkedIn profile is more than just a boring online resume (or one big blob of text).
 Isn’t time you start treating it like an on-line portfolio?
 Learn how to make your LinkedIn profile media rich!

 Company websites and commercials contain customer testimonials, product demonstrations, and visual proof of their products.
 Companies are doing much more than stagnant print advertising and with the power of the internet, so can you!
 It just takes a little creativity- ok maybe more than just a little, but you can do it!
 Your challenge is to think like a big name brand- Coke, Ford, NY Times, etc. and use video, presentations and images to convey your message.

 LinkedIn says it officially supports images, video, audio, presentations and documents by certain providers listed here but others work too.

 Update: A URL (link) or uploaded file from your computer both work!

-Where can you embed these nifty media clips profile?
+Where can you embed nifty media in your profile?